This page was printed on:

 There are seven basic steps in the process before and during the transplant.
 The process continues after the transplant, which we cover in Section 2.

-- Find a transplant center
+- Find a transplant hospital

 - Get to know your transplant team

 - Waiting for a match

 Each of these steps is unique to your child’s condition.
 Your child may have a chronic illness in which a transplant is planned for months or years in advance.
 Or your child may have an acute illness and need an urgent transplant within days or weeks.
 In these cases, the ﬁrst steps may be compressed and require quick decisions with the support of the transplant team.